How to Hire a Business Mentor – What You Need to Know About the Business Advisory Industry

 In his book, Good to Great, Jim Collins refers to a concept he calls “The window and the mirror.”
 The window is a metaphor for looking at external conditions, while the mirror is a metaphor for self-reflection.

 When a less effective leader encounters an obstacle, they look out the window and try to find external conditions to blame.
-When something good happens, they look into the mirror and take personal credit for it.
+When something good happens, they look in the mirror and take personal credit for it.

 Business Stage Alignment

-Not every business coach’s experience will align with yours.
+Not every business mentor’s experience will align with yours.
 There are seven stages of business growth, mostly related to the size and complexity of the business.
 Over the course of the seven stages, the business’s priorities, the role played by the leader, and the challenges faced by the business evolve.

-Business Coach Specialty
+Business Advisor Specialty

 If you like our content please subscribe and share it on your social media channels. thank you!